Summary

 MIT researchers found that 95% of enterprise generative AI deployments had no measurable impact on profit and loss.
 Not "small impact."
 No measurable impact.
 Forrester found that over half of companies that cut staff in the name of AI efficiency are now quietly rehiring, because it turns out that removing humans from processes that AI can't actually handle creates problems that are more expensive than the savings.

-The organisations I work with that are genuinely getting value from AI didn't start by buying tools.
+The founders and small to mid-market teams I work with that are genuinely getting value from AI didn't start by buying tools.
 They started by asking a different question entirely.

 What "doing it badly" looks like